wadehuber/codeexamples/cpp/cpp1/README.md

 - [Video 3](https://youtu.be/QZowskf-B-g) (15:29) - Working with collections of objects and virtual vs. non-virtual methods
 - [Video 4](https://youtu.be/XWzJ-mFOoJs) (3:22) - Working with collections of objects and virtual vs. non-virtual methods

-Example of inheritance, polymorporphism, virtual vs non-virtual methods, C++ header (.hpp) files, and writing a makefile for a larger multi-file program.
+Examples of inheritance, polymorporphism, virtual vs non-virtual methods, C++ header (.hpp) files, and writing a makefile for a larger multi-file program.
 We use a vector to store a list of pointers to StaffMembers.
 We will cover vectors in a later module.
 I left a lot of the compile errors and some design changes in the video so that you can see the thought process behind it.

-This program contains the following class heirarchy:
+This program contains the following class hierarchy:

 - StaffMember (staffmember.cpp / staffmember.hpp)
   - Volunteer (volunteer.hpp - no cpp file needed)